E-commerce tracking platform AfterShip raises $66M led by Tiger Global – TechCrunch

 AfterShip’s last round of funding was a $1 million Series A in 2014.
 Co-founder Andrew Chan told TechCrunch that the company has been profitable since its launch and grew mainly through word-of-mouth referrals and partnerships, like a Shopify integration, that boosted its profile.
 But the company recently added a sales team and will use its latest capital on international hiring for sales and customer support.
 It also plans to launch new products and expand further in the United States, where about 70% of AfterShip’s customers are located.

 The company’s software enables sellers to track shipments made through more than 740 carriers and handles more than 6 billion shipments each year.
-AfterShip’s partners with about10,000 companies, including some of the biggest names in e-commerce: Shopify (where it is used by 50,000 merchants), Magento, Squarespace, Amazon, eBay, Etsy, Groupon, Rakuten, Wish and retail brands like Dyson and Inditex.
+AfterShip’s partners with about 10,000 companies, including some of the biggest names in e-commerce: Shopify (where it is used by 50,000 merchants), Magento, Squarespace, Amazon, eBay, Etsy, Groupon, Rakuten, Wish and retail brands like Dyson and Inditex.

 AfterShip’s core product is its shipment tracking platform, but it also makes apps for shoppers, including self-service returns and package tracking, and sales and marketing tools for merchants that let them get more use out of data from shipments.
 Chan explained that package tracking is also a user engagement tool for sellers that lets them show more product recommendations and promotions to shoppers.
 AfterShip’s tools enables merchants to create their own branded tracking pages and notifications.
 Other features allow them to track the performance of different carriers, create email marketing campaigns and increase customer retention.